 - Café OTO has been live-streaming performances, mostly (very good) avant-garde music; some of the musicians cross over into sound poetry.

-- Camden Arts Centre is live-streaming and archiving its events, including its Public Knowledge series of readings and talks.
+- Camden Arts Centre is live-streaming and archiving its events, including its Public Knowledge series of readings and talks; it also hosts the What’s Love Got To Do With It sequence of poetry podcasts here.

 - The Children, a band consisting of musician Armorel Weston and the late poet John Gibbens, have a YouTube channel that includes recent uploads.

-- Chiselhale Gallery has recordings of readings by the Octavia Poetry Collective.
+- Chisenhale Gallery has recordings of readings by the Octavia Poetry Collective.

 - Coronet Inside Out, maintained by the Coronet Theatre in Notting Hill, has videos of performers including poet Yang Lian.